Jan Oblak: 2019–2021: Clean sheets record and first La Liga title

-2021–22 season
+2021–present: Appearance records and contract extension

 On 15 August 2021, Oblak played his 304th competitive match for Atlético Madrid and became the goalkeeper with the most appearances for the club, breaking the previous record of Abel Resino.
+In July 2022, it was reported that Oblak had extended his contract with Atlético Madrid until 2028.

+On 9 May 2023, Oblak made his 390th appearance for Atlético in a 2–1 away win over Rayo Vallecano, becoming the club's most-capped foreign player, breaking Diego Godín's previous record.
+On 24 September, he played his 300th La Liga match in a 3–1 victory over Real Madrid, becoming the seventh Atlético Madrid player to achieve this feat.
+He also became the fifth foreign goalkeeper to reach that milestone, following Carlos Fenoy, Dudu Aouate, Leo Franco and Carlos Kameni.

+On 13 March 2024, Oblak saved two penalties in a penalty shoot-out win against Inter Milan in the Champions League round of 16, becoming the first goalkeeper in Champions League history to win three penalty shoot-outs with one club.
+In a league game against Real Sociedad on 6 October, Oblak made a double save to deny Martín Zubimendi and Nayef Aguerd, which would later earn him the La Liga Save of the Month award for October.

 International career

 Oblak was first called by the Slovenia under-21 team in August 2009, replacing the injured Jan Koprivec.
 He made his debut against France on 9 September of that year, in the 2011 UEFA European Under-21 Championship qualifiers.

 On 11 September 2012, Oblak made his first appearance for the senior side, starting in a 2–1 away loss against Norway in the 2014 FIFA World Cup qualifiers.

 He became the first-choice goalkeeper of the national team after the international retirement of Samir Handanović at the end of 2015; however, he took a break from his international duties during the 2018–19 UEFA Nations League, due to an arm injury he had been battling at the time.

 On 6 September 2019, Oblak captained Slovenia for the first time.